"Are you telling me to put glasses on the dog?'' Content-Grounded Annotation of Instruction Clarification Requests in

 \paragraph{Locale} Given that iCRs are typically a local phenomenon \citep{rodriguez2004form,schlangen-fernandez-2007-beyond,rieser-moore-2005-implications}, and also the incremental nature of the task and the turn-based setting, only one utterance before and one utterance after the iCR were presented as context.
-To validate that assumption, the annotator decided whether the previous utterance is the \textit{source} and whether the next utterance is a \textit{response}.
+To validate that assumption, the annotator decided whether the previous utterance is the iCR's \textit{source} utterance and whether the next utterance is or contains a \textit{response}.

 \paragraph{Form} We follow the schema proposed by \citet{rodriguez2004form} and annotate the \textit{mood} of the iCRs.
 For each iCR utterance, the annotator could select among \texttt{declarative}, \texttt{polar question}, \texttt{alternative question}, \texttt{wh- question}, \texttt{imperative} and \texttt{other}.
 Utterances expressing more than one mood were annotated with all suitable categories.\footnote{Due to a limitation of the GUI script, the exact order could not be preserved.}